In today’s post: Learn how to create a flattering midi skirt pattern in your size so you can sew up as many as you’d like!

 And the pleats?
 Well, I like the pleats too.

-How to sew a DIY pleated midi skirt
+DIY pleated midi skirt pattern

 NOTE: Before you start cutting things out, you need to make sure your knit is plenty stretchy.
 We’ll cut the waistband to your waist measurement, and it needs to be stretchy enough to fit over your hips, meaning you’ll want at least a 50% stretch.

 Ok, you only need 3 pieces for this skirt: a waistband and a front and back skirt piece.
 I used 2 yards of fabric and folded it in half twice, from the top first, then side to side, as you can see in the photo below.
 The stretch is going side to side.
+You can create a paper midi skirt pattern if you’d like, but since that would take a lot of paper I just cut out the fabric pieces based on my own measurements.

 The waistband piece should end up about 4.5 inches tall and as long as your waist measurement plus one inch.
 In my photo below, since the waistband is cut on both folds, I cut it 2.25 inches tall and half my waist measurement plus half an inch wide.